 Estimated reading time: 4 minutes

-Having gone from 50 employees in 2011 to over 350 employees in March 2017, the company now has 185 operators who are split mainly into 2 work shifts (day, evening).
-Lumenpulse has more than 700 employees internationally and that the headquarters’ parent company is not the only manufacturing facility.
+Having gone from 50 employees in 2011 to over 350 employees in March 2017, the company now has 185 operators who are split mainly into two work shifts (day, evening).
+Lumenpulse has more than 700 employees internationally, and that the headquarters’ parent company is not the only manufacturing facility.

 Initially, workstations consisted of wooden tables and roller conveyors on which flowed trays containing parts for production.
 However, given the challenge to establish the coming weeks’ output, it became increasingly difficult to tailor the workstations according to the parts to be assembled.

-Now, a linear production system divided into 4 identical workstations allows lighting fixtures up to 8 feet long to be built.
+Now, a linear production system divided into four identical workstations allows lighting fixtures up to 8 feet long to be built.

 After having evaluated different types of material handling equipment, Lumenpulse equipped the majority of its workstations with a modular tube and joint connector system.
 This system allowed the staff to design workstations according to the products being manufactured, thus leading to greater optimization of the production line.

 The biggest advantage is that we can reuse the parts!

 As a result, when the current structure no longer corresponds to production needs, it can easily be disassembled to build another one.
 Contrary to other handling systems, the tube and joint connector system offer significant design flexibility, all the while eliminating waste at a lesser cost.

 In the beginning, three people were designated and trained to design and build modular structures, but it became increasingly difficult to give them a full-time work schedule each week.

 Following the company’s expansion in 2018 and strong sales growth, Lumenpulse had to review the layout of its production lines to introduce new product lines.